skibu/nornsLib/README.md

 There is also a new function for determining the size of an image buffer called `screen.extents()`.
 One can pass in either an existing image buffer or a file name of a PNG file.
 This function is quite handy for if you want to do something like center a PNG image on the screen.
 The function is:
 * screen.extents(image_buffer) and it returns the `width, height` of the image buffer or PNG file.

+Screen.level() was modified to accept an floating point instead of just an integer parameter.
+This way won't get an error if calculating the screen level and it happens to not be an integer.
+Most of the other Screen functions accept floating point values. level() should as well.
+* screen.level(value)

 In addition, screen.clear() is overriden to deal with a bug when writing an image buffer to the screen.
 In the 240424 there is a bug when writing an image buffer after other drawing events are queue up, like screen.clear().
 The screen.display_image(), screen.display_image_region(), and screen.draw_to() calls are not queued and therefore can execute before the screen is fully drawn to, resulting in the image not be displayed correctly or even at all.
 This is being fixed in a future release of Norns, but if you are using these image functions then you will want to include this library since it is a good temporary fix for the problem.
 Once everyone is on new version of Norns code this can go away, but that might take a while.
 Using this code after Norns is fixed will still work.
 * screen.display_image()